-How stARTSomething Invests Earned Income Tax Credit (EITC) Gifts To Transform Our Schools-BIG and SMALL.
+How stARTSomething Invests Earned Income Tax Credit (EITC) Gifts To Transform Our Schools-BIG and

 As we near the end end of year, your company may be looking for options to donate their Earned Income Tax Credit (EITC) gifts.
 I wanted to share with you how those gifts enable stARTsomething Arts In Education to transform our schools through artist residencies.